hlef/juliet/docs/basics-howto.md

 theme.
 You can usually find more informations about it in your theme directory, under `themes/your_theme/README`.

-Also, some features define customization options which you can read about under

- * `dev/juliet-new` for `juliet new` (currently in development)

 ### :pencil: Blog posts, *posts/*

 Juliet posts go to the `posts/` directory and are divided in two parts: